 Selecting a CRM system focusing on sales force automation and processes is a huge task.
-Sales force automation capabilities cross the entire organization from top to bottom and the tracking of all the leads, forecasts and opportunities and actual deals is the bread and butter of any organization.
+Sales force automation capabilities across the entire organization from top to bottom and the tracking of all the leads, forecasts and opportunities, and actual deals is the bread and butter of any organization.

 Now let us take a deep breath and try to break it down.
 The first thing we have to do is to see if you already have a system in your company that manages your customer base and if it can support the major sales processes (you can refer to my previous article on “Choosing a CRM software – Customer Support” for more reference on CRM processes?).
 If you do, you might want to consult your implementation partner and see if the desired Sales processes can be automated there as well.

 The main purpose of Salesforce Automation (SFA) is to automate your business tasks for sales teams and it should include the entire process lifecycle:

 - Lead and opportunity management – generate, capture and document new business opportunities